alanaberdeen/AIDA/README.md

 learning techniques.
 We hope to enhance the ability of the user to quickly and accuratley mark up images with using predicitive technqiues.

+## Get going
+1. Clone the repo
+2. Install dependencies via npm install
+3. For development: start a hot-reloading dev server with npm run dev
+4. For deployment: bundle together with npm run build

 ## About